reema0814/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB-04-v2.md

 >**Congratulations** on completing the Task!
 Now, it's time to validate it.
 Here are the steps:

-  > - Navigate to the Lab Validation tab, from the upper right corner in the lab guide section.
   > - Hit the Validate button for the corresponding task.
 If you receive a success message, you have successfully validated the lab.
   > - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
   > - If you need any assistance, please contact us at labs-support@spektrasystems.com.